olivier-carrere/redaction-technique.org/src/content/docs/en/veille/sed-modifiez-votre-texte-sans-ouvrir-vos-fichiers.md

 However, the final output is not what was intended.
 The fields do not correspond exactly to words.
 The awk command therefore needs to be refined.

 It's simpler to turn to sed. sed selects sets of characters in lines, either quoted literally or via metacharacters in regular expressions.
-A well-known regular expression metacharacter is the *, indicating zero or an indefinite number of characters on the command line, as in :
+A well-known regular expression metacharacter is the *, indicating zero or an indefinite number of characters on the command line, as in:

 ```bash
 $ ls *.rst